hashimnadeem/hashimnadeem/README.md

 						</a>
                     </p>
                     <p><strong>HTML, CSS, Javascript</strong></p>
-		    <p>This is a landigng page for Easybank created using HTML, CSS, and JavaScript</p>
+		    <p>This is a landing page for Easybank created using HTML, CSS, and JavaScript</p>
                 </div>
             </td>
             <td width="50%">